Aakibvah/Data-Structure-and-algorithms/README.md

 # Data-Structure-and-algorithms

-All these file are the solutions of leetcode problem.
+All these file are the solutions of leetcode and GeksForGeeks problem.